Canon M vs Olympus E-M1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M and Olympus OM-D E-M1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the E-M1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon M does not offer wifi capability.
+In contrast, the Canon M does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M1 (unlike the Canon M) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.